If you want to know how to teach toddlers and build a positive environment where they can learn and thrive then read on…

 Kids need rules.

-They need to know what behaviour is ♡
+They need to know what type of behaviour is is unacceptable and unsafe.

 Set rules for things that are important to you.

-Choose your battles though.
+But, choose your battles.
 If you’ve created a “yes environment” then you really shouldn’t need a tonne of rules.

 7. Be flexible.

-Having a rule that no-one jumps on the sofa is a rule that you should stick to if you set it.
+Having a rule that no-one jumps on the sofa is something that you should stick to if you set it.

 However, if you tell your child that it’s time to leave the beach there is no reason why you can’t offer another 10 minutes if they aren’t ready to leave.